LispEngineer/FPGA-Scroll-Hat-Mini/README.md

 nl --starting-line-number=0 --number-separator=": " font-transposed.raw >../isoFont-transposed.mif
 ```

-And then edit in the top and bottom lines
+And then edit in the top and bottom lines of the `.mif` file and GTG.

-## TODO

-* Update RAM
-* Update character ROM
-* Update character pixel generator